graemeg/fpGUI/languages/README.txt

 This will create the file fpgui.po, which should be translated in all required languages to a fpgui.xx.po file.
 For the xx see the gettext unit in the procedure TranslateResourceStrings.
+All translation .po files are in UTF-8 encoding.

+english:           fpgui.en.po
 german:            fpgui.de.po
-russian (KOI8-R):  fpgui.ru.po
+russian:           fpgui.ru.po
 spanish:           fpgui.es.po
 french:            fpgui.fr.po
 italian:           fpgui.it.po
 afrikaans:         fpgui.af.po
+portuguese:        fpgui.pt.po